 There are a variety of mental health resources available at Mount Allison, please refer to the Wellness Centre for more information!

 I'm moving to Sackville but I can't afford or don't want to live in residence.
 What are my other housing options?

 There are many available apartments and houses to rent in Sackville.
-Check out Kijiji for rental ads, as well as http://masu.ca/housing where you can browse available units based on number of bedrooms, price, and distance from campus.
+Check out Kijiji for rental ads, as well as the MASU Housing Directory where you can browse available units based on number of bedrooms, price, and distance from campus.